San Luis Obispo County Regional Airport: Cargo

-On July 17, 2013, US Airways Express operated by Mesa Airlines resumed Bombardier Canadair Regional Jet 900 (CRJ-900) service to San Luis Obispo from Phoenix.
-These flights are now operated as American Eagle by Mesa Airlines with all flights to Phoenix featuring Canadair CRJ-900 and CRJ-700 regional jets.
-American Eagle offers four daily flights between San Luis Obispo Airport and Phoenix.
+On July 17, 2013, US Airways Express operated by Mesa Airlines resumed Bombardier Canadair Regional Jet 900 (CRJ-900) nonstop service to San Luis Obispo from Phoenix.
+US Airways was then merged into American Airlines and these nonstop flights are now operated by American Airlines mainline jets in addition to American Eagle regional jets flown by both Envoy Air and SkyWest Airlines.

 On April 7, 2015, SkyWest Airlines operating as United Express began flying Canadair CRJ-200s on all flights to Los Angeles and San Francisco, replacing Embraer EMB-120 Brasilias as they moved the type into retirement, so all scheduled passenger airline flights at San Luis Obispo are now operated with regional jets for the first time.
-The daily flights to Denver, as well as two of the flights to Los Angeles and one flight to San Francisco, are operated with Embraer 175.
+The daily flights to Denver, as well as two of the flights to Los Angeles and one flight to San Francisco, are operated with the Embraer 175 regional jet.

 Alaska Airlines announced new nonstop service between Seattle and San Luis Obispo which began on April 13, 2017, and was originally flown by SkyWest Airlines with Embraer 175s.
 Alaska Airlines subsidiary Horizon Air took over this code share service on June 9, 2017.
 On June 17, 2021, the airline launched nonstop flights to San Diego and Portland, Oregon.
+Alaska Airlines currently operates mainline Boeing 737-800 jetliners nonstop between San Luis Obispo and Seattle.

 Delta briefly operated a CRJ-200 between San Luis Obispo and Salt Lake City International Airport between 2007 and 2008, until shelving the flights due to the national recession.

+American Airlines is currently operating mainline Boeing 737-800 jetliners on nonstop service between San Luis Obispo and its hub in Dallas/Fort Worth while both American and its affiliate American Eagle operate nonstop services between the airport and Phoenix–Sky Harbor with mainline service being flown with Airbus A319 jets and American Eagle flights being operated by both Envoy Air with Embraer 175 regional jets and SkyWest Airlines with Canadair CRJ-700 regional jets.